Timeline - Gaddafi casts deathly pall over liberated Libya

 -- The NTC declares Libya liberated.

 October 24 - MONDAY - Fighters guarding the corpses place plastic sheeting under them as fluids leak.
-People continue to visit until the decay forces the guards to close the doors.
+People continue to visit until guards lock the gates to the compound around the cold storage container.